 - h) The point of you getting beta access is to allow you to try something new, but we would expect you to recognise that it will not be complete yet.
 Therefore betas will be provided 'as is' without any additional promises from us or any liability on us if it is not complete or does not work fully or causes issues.
 Betas may not be totally feature-complete and there may be feature changes, modifications or removals during the beta.

 We may provide access to GOG content in beta/pre-release form.
-For example, a publisher/partner may decide to release a game or a part of it in beta, or may join our ‘Games in Development’ program (see section 7.6-7.8. below).
+For example, a publisher/partner may decide to release a game or a part of it in beta, or may join our ‘Early Access’ program (see section 7.6-7.8. below).
 Any such GOG content will also be governed by these rules unless the relevant publisher specifies its own rules (which will prevail over these rules).

 We may offer beta access to new releases of GOG software or services.
 Beta versions aren't complete and we're not responsible for what happens while you're using them.
 Fear not, they should not blow up your computer!